-- Varied experiences influencing others, where outcomes, often beyond expectation, were achieved for those being served
+- Varied experiences influencing others, where outcomes, often beyond expectation, were achieved for diverse clients served

 - Demonstrated teamwork

-- Particular awareness of societal behavior formations, influences and potential trends
+- Particular awareness of societal behavioral influences and potential trends

-Extensively prepared and motivated, FSN specialists accept assignments paralleling their particular zones of expertise.
-At some point in time each worked for or in concert with this organization or its predecessor entities.
+Extensively prepared and motivated, FSN specialists accept assignments in accord with their particular zones of expertise.
+At some point in time each worked for or in concert with this firm.

-If you can be helped by ahead-of-the-pack practitioners, then start the ball rolling by texting 859-421-2323.
+If you need help from ahead-of-the-pack practitioners, then start the ball rolling.
+Text 859-421-2323.
+Or contact Mr. Preston at firstname.lastname@example.org.
 A quick summary of your situation will receive immediate attention.